If an injury has set you back, we'll help you move forward

-Losing sight due to injury or negligence is life-changing, leading t compensation claims that cover medical costs, adaptive technologies for blindness, loss of income, and the profound personal impact of sight loss.
+When your injury was caused by the negligence of another party, you have every right to seek justice and compensation for your loss.
+A compensation claim can cover medical costs, adaptive technologies for blindness, loss of income, and the profound personal impact of sight loss.

 According to the charity Action for Blind People, around two million people in the UK are living with some degree of vision loss.
 This figure includes 360,000 people who are registered blind or partially sighted.

 If you decide to make a loss of sight claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 Do I have a loss of sight claim?